microchip-pic-avr-examples/pic18f57q43-automated-led-display-driver/README.md

 - TMR Interrupt Enabled: Disabled

 ## PORTA and PORTB Configuration
-PORTA was configured as all output and initially low.
-PORTB was configured with bits 0-3 as outputs and initially low.
+PORTA was configured entirely as output and set to an initial low state.
+PORTB was configured with bits 0-3 as outputs and also set to an initial low state.

 ## DMA1 Configuration
-The DMA1 peripheral is used to transfer the wave data from the array in GPR data memory, to the LATA and LATB registers.
+The DMA1 peripheral is used to transfer the wave data from the array in GPR data memory to the LATA and LATB registers.
 The timing of the transfer is regulated by the roll over frequency of TMR0.
 Additionally, the priority of DMA1 is set to the highest priority to minimize the latency time.

 ### DMA1 Settings
 - DMA Enable: Enabled